timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 Let's review the code above.

 - First, we define the `tools` array in the `chatResource` configuration.
-- We use the @hashbrownai/angular!createTool:function and @hashbrownai/angular!createToolWithArgs:function functions to define the functions that the LLM can call.
+- We use the @hashbrownai/angular!createTool:function function to define the functions that the LLM can call.
 - The `handler` functions are defined to perform the necessary logic, such as fetching data from services or updating the state.
 - Finally, we can use the `sendMessage` method to send a message to the LLM, which can then invoke the defined functions as needed.

 ## Conclusion

 Function calling is a powerful feature that allows you to define functions that the LLM can invoke.
-By using hashbrown's @hashbrownai/angular!createTool:function and @hashbrownai/angular!createToolWithArgs:function functions, you can easily define functions with or without arguments that the LLM can call.
+By using hashbrown's @hashbrownai/angular!createTool:function function, you can easily define functions with or without arguments that the LLM can call.